 Are all calories the same?
 We say no!
 Our calories come from fat from our cocoa butter.
 We believe calories from sugar are far more of an issue.
 Fat makes you satiated quickly, feeds your brain and thus you do not ‘crave’ more, whereas sugar makes you want to eat more and more, which is why there is such a big push to reduce sugar intake.
-We use a blend of sweeteners that we have chosen specifically because of their benefits (see below).
+We use a specially chosen blend of sweeteners for their benefits (see below).

 HOW MUCH SUGAR IS THERE IN NORMAL CHOCOLATE?